 While we were in Florence, the Baptistery was covered in scaffolding.
 Sadly, we couldn’t see its true exterior.
 But it’s supposed to be built in the same style as the Duomo of Florence, making them a whole.

 The famous bronze doors by Ghiberti were visible but it was difficult to get a good look at it, because of all the flocking crowds that come to see the famous sights of Florence.
 However, on the inside, you’ll be greeted by the celestine calm character of the baptistery.

 I spent a good portion of the morning inside.
 I took a seat after looking around and just put my head back and looked up.
-The contrast between the colours and the gold is magnificent.
+The contrast between the colors and the gold is magnificent.
 It really feels like the figures are speaking to you.
 Telling their story from a long time ago.
-The travel blog avant la lettre as I’d like to think.
+The travel blog Avant la Lettre as I’d like to think.

 # 5. Explore the Duomo from above: Climb the Dome

 Another thing you can do with your ticket is climbing the Dome of the cathedral.
 We didn’t do this as we just climbed the Bell Tower the day before and we didn’t have much time left.

 The Dome was built between 1418 and 1438 and was actually a competition.
 The plans of Brunelleschi won and he was head architect.
 From the site of museumflorence.com: